 Check the Alamo Sea map.
 Look in the northwest corner of the Alamo Sea.
 You'll see a small, circular outcropping of land along the shoreline.
-Make your way there (boat is a bit easier, but you can get to it by land) and get down on the beach.
-Along the beach you'll find an abandoned wooden boat.
-Follow the curve of the land to the left of the boat and you'll find the scrap, hidden against the western cliff edge.
+Make your way there (the boat is a bit easier, but you can get to it by land) and get down on the beach.
+Along the beach, you'll find an abandoned wooden boat.
+Follow the curve of the land to the left of the boat, and you'll find the scrap hidden against the western cliff edge.

 Head to Sandy Shores' airstrip, southwest of town.
 (You'll know it by the thick, black bars that run east to west on the map.)
-South of the two main airstrips and beside the third, divurgent strip is a large rock formation.
-Climb on top of it and you'll find the scrap.
+South of the two main airstrips and beside the third divergent strip is a large rock formation.
+Climb on top of it, and you'll find the scrap.

-Head southwest of the aforementioned airstrip and you'll find the Redwood Lights Track, which is, obviously, still under construction.
-There are several cylindrical buildings in progress here, including one that's surroundd by orange fencing.
+Head southwest of the aforementioned airstrip, and you'll find the Redwood Lights Track, which is, obviously, still under construction.
+There are several cylindrical buildings in progress here, including one that's surrounded by orange fencing.
 Bypass the fencing and check the very center of the cylinder.
 The scrap is in a small hole, surrounded by metal rods.

 East of an Ammu-Nation and a Discount Store on Route 68 is a small bridge.
 Go offroad and check under the bridge for a scrap.